LiviaFiebelkorn/Final_Project_INFOTCH1600/Page6.md

 </body>
 </html>
   ```
-*And finally the center of the flower!:*
+*And finally the center of the flower!*
   ```
     <!DOCTYPE html>
 <html>